 Wall Street is known for a lot of things.
 Conflict of interest is one of them.

 If you leave your money in the hands of financial advisors with conflicts of interest, you may regret it.
 According to a report[i] released by the White House Council of Economic Advisers (CEA), conflicted advice causes American retirement account holders more than $17 billion—every year.

 That figure in itself illustrates the difference between getting true financial advice and getting a sales pitch in the form of a product recommendation.
 And the results can be extremely costly.

 Avoid Conflicts with a Fiduciary

 Fortunately, there is a way to avoid potential product recommendations veiled as advice.
-There are advisors out there who legally must provide you with advice that’s in your best interests (not theirs).
+There are financial advisors out there who legally must provide you with advice that’s in your best interests (not theirs).

 These advisors are called fiduciaries.
 “Fiduciary” is a legal term for one party obligated to act in the best interests of another.
 Think of hiring an attorney.
 They are required to do what’s best for you.
 They cannot work against you.
 Or another example is a parent; parents have a fiduciary duty to put their children’s interests first.

 Fiduciary, not Suitability

 Fiduciary financial advisors are bound by law to always prioritize the client’s interest.
 Like an attorney, they must put your interests first, or there are clear legal consequences.
 This is referred to as the fiduciary standard.

 This is very different from the product firms that often offer conflicted advice.
 These firms operate under a different set of regulations.
 Instead of having to put your interests first, they just have to recommend something suitable.